Detroit Red Wings: Worse Salary Cap Situation Coming Next Summer

 In addition to trading Green, the Red Wings could move another player or two to open up space and continue the rebuilding process.
 However, Green is the only “rental player” on the roster – a stark difference from the 2016-17 team that moved pending free agents Thomas Vanek, Brendan Smith, and Steve Ott at the deadline.
 With that in mind, Gustav Nyquist and Jimmy Howard appear to be non-rental trade candidates, but probably wouldn’t bring back enough to match Detroit’s internal value of the two.
 Auctioning off players to open up cap space is never ideal, so the Red Wings will likely deal these players only if the price was right.

 Detroit could also find a way to place one or both of Niklas Kronwall and Jonathan Ericsson on long-term injured reserve to save cap space.
 The pair have their own chronic injuries to deal with and may decide to preserve their health rather than subject their bodies to another brutal campaign.
-Detroit shouldn’t need to rely on chronic injuries to get out of salary cap jail, but as we’ve seen with Chicago and Marian Hossa this offseason, anything is possible.
+Detroit shouldn’t need to rely on chronic injuries to get out of salary cap jail, but as we’ve seen with Chicago and Marian Hossa this summer, anything is possible.
+But thus far, the two have been healthy for the Red Wings, so some actual injury would need to occur.

 Final Word

-Unless Holland takes steps now to avoid disaster next summer, the Red Wings will be in a world of hurt once this upcoming season comes to a close.
+Unless Holland takes steps soon to avoid disaster next summer, the Red Wings will be in a world of hurt once this season comes to a close.
 Adding $10 million to the payroll from raises alone is a tough pill to swallow.
 And chance are, Detroit will want to improve the team through external sources as well.
 Something—if not many things—needs to happen to clear up cap space.

-Signing Athanasiou and Russo before camp and cutting $1-2 million in salary (unless additional injuries arise) will require some finessing on Holland’s part.
-Taking on the tasks of the 2018 offseason will require a little more than that.
 Detroit’s GM should start preparing now or else the little leverage that he has will quickly go away.